 In the framework of Erasmus +, SCI Hellas takes the role of sending, hosting and coordinating organisation.
 See the projects that we coordinate here: (link)

 Service Civil international is an organisation involved in international volunteering since 1920 (See the history here).
 SCI branch in Greece was established in 1983.
 We sending and hosting EVS volunteers since 2001.

-In the framework of EVS, we inform young people about the opportunity to volunteer abroad, we help the interested volunteers with understanding what is EVS and how to apply.
-Before the project we answer questions about EVS, living abroad, volunteering, practical issues etc., and we prepare the volunteer to take part in EVS project.
-During and after the EVS project we support the volunteers on the practical and personal level and after the return we enable the volunteer to use gained experienced in SCI Hellas by participating in local activities and supporting EVS volunteers that we host.
+In the framework of EVS, we inform young people about the opportunity to volunteer abroad, we help interested volunteers with understanding what is EVS and how to apply.
+Before the project, we answer questions about EVS, living abroad, volunteering, practical issues etc., and we prepare the volunteer to take part in the EVS project.
+During and after the EVS project we support the volunteers on the practical and personal level and after the return, we enable the volunteer to use gained experienced in SCI Hellas by participating in local activities and supporting EVS volunteers that we host.

 In order to choose SCI Hellas your sending organisation, please fill in the following questionnaire. (link)